It’s official – the coronavirus is now a pandemic; the hysteria surrounding it and its affects on our lives is real.

 - Exercise daily – every measurable health metric improves with regular exercise.
 Every.
 One.
 And remember, the key to getting the most from your workout time is to exercise to the point of exertion – that’s where the benefits of exercise become extraordinary.

 - Avoid sugar and processed vegetable oils – these foods weaken you body in general and your immune system in particular.
 For the complete list of the most toxic/health-damaging foods, read The Top Ten Never Eat Foods.

-- Take 5 grams of vitamin C daily (best is the ascorbate form instead of the ascorbic acid) – there’s reason Linus Pauling won the Nobel prize for his work with Vitamin C – it’s an inexpensive ‘tool’ that yields great health outcomes.
+- Take 5 grams of vitamin C daily (best is the ascorbate form instead of the ascorbic acid form) – there’s reason Linus Pauling won the Nobel prize for his work with Vitamin C – it’s an inexpensive ‘tool’ that yields great health outcomes.
 Study linked here.

 - Remember too that Probiotics are a first line of defense within the body’s immune system.

 - Get adjusted – keeping your spine and nervous system in top functioning order is foundational for health.

 Here are helpful strategies and information – articles to equip you to get/stay healthier:

 The American Immune Society – The strength, the health of our immune system should be our first line of defense (or is it offense?) for creating wellness and avoiding – not simply fighting – disease.
 This seems to be missing from the conversation.
 Get adequate sleep, exercise regularly (to the point of exertion),